 Q. Why rate streams?

-A: By rating streams, you're giving StreamKick insight about how you perceive the stream and the streamer.
-StreamKick can then use that insight to better match you with content you'll love, improving your experience and saving you heaps of time.
-Additionally, those ratings are used to build an aggregate StreamDNA profile for the streamers you rate.
-This improves everyone’s ability to find content and helps streamers understand how viewers perceive their content.
-It's a win all around!
+A: By rating streams, you're telling StreamKick how you perceive the stream and the streamer.
+We then use that insight to better match you with content you'll love, improving your experience and saving you heaps of time.
+Additionally, those ratings are used to build the StreamDNA profile for the streamers you rate.
+This improves everyone's ability to find content and helps streamers understand how viewers perceive their content.
+Everyone wins!

 Q. What is StreamDNA?

-Q. Will streamers know how viewers rate them?
+Q. Will streamers know the ratings viewers give them?

-A: No, ratings are kept confidential.
-Only viewers can see the exact rating they’ve given to a stream.
-Ratings are aggregated so streamers will only see the overall perception viewers have of their streams.
+A: No, ratings are confidential.
+Only viewers can see the exact rating they've given to a stream/er.
+Ratings are aggregated so streamers see only the overall perception viewers have of their streams.

 Q. How often can I rate a stream or streamer?

 A: A streamer can be rated once every 30 days per game or activity they're streaming.
-For instance, if a streamer plays Hearthstone one day and Heroes of the Storm the next day, he/she can be rated once for each game when streaming it.
+For instance, if a streamer plays Fortnite one day and League of Legends the next day, he/she can be rated once for each game when streaming it.